laravel-enso/VueAdminLTE/README.md

 #### Breadcrumbs
 - takes no parameters.
 - uses the global `Store` object and the given breadcrumbs to automatically generate breadcrumbs for the current page.
-- is included in the `Page` component but can be used standalone if neede, as long as it has access to the `Store`.
+- is included in the `Page` component but can be used standalone if needed, as long as it has access to the `Store`.

 ### HowToVideos
 Takes the following parameters: